• Skip to primary navigation

 Picture of uncooked apple cranberry crisp with topping

-Bake crisp for 50-55 minutes until the top is lightly browned and the filling is bubbling.
-Allow it to rest a few minutes before serving.
+Bake the crisp for 50-55 minutes until the top is lightly browned and the filling bubbly.
+Allow it to rest for a few minutes before serving.
 It can be served warm or cold.

 Overhead picture of apple cranberry crisp with cranberries and oats in the picture